 - Fostered capitalisation opportunities among the future projects covering that theme, exploring synergies between them and future cooperation possibilities within the Danube Transnational Programme and other financing instruments.

-The event will bring together up to 300 participants from the 14 partner states.
-In addition to policy makers from the area and the European institutions, the event aims to bring together national and regional institutions, experts and other stakeholders who are interested to make a contribution to the programme.
+The event brought 240 participants from different partner states.
+In addition to policy makers from the area and the European institutions, the event aimed to bring together national and regional institutions, experts and other stakeholders who are interested to make a contribution to the programme.